 Many different screening tests are available to diagnose and test for different cardiovascular diseases or conditions.
 The key is to understand your risk factors and know what symptoms to look out for.

-To learn more about heart disease and the many screenings offered by Dr. Osuagwu at the Centerville Medical Center, please call our office in Garland, Texas at (972) 807-6016 today to schedule a consultation.
+To learn more about heart disease and the many screenings offered by Dr. Osuagwu at the Centerville Medical Center, contact us today.
+Our expert team is standing by and ready to help patients in Dallas, TX and surrounding areas.
+Start making your heart health a priority by visiting us today.